(505) 880-8249 ext. 345

 Training for Math Recovery Intervention Specialists

-Teachers must have a designation intervention position in order to participate in the Math Recovery training.
+Teachers must have a designated intervention position in order to participate in the Math Recovery training.
 An MRIS course includes: 10 days of coursework, 100 hours of tutoring with first grade students, and 2 professional development projects.

 To enroll in Math Recovery Intervention training, contact Megan Kidwell at (505) 880-8249 ext.
 345.